-When it is time to plant your tomatoes into the garden, the question will arise on how far apart to plant the tomatoes.
+When it is time to plant your tomatoes in the garden, the question will arise of how far apart to plant the tomatoes.

 Appropriate tomato plant spacing is extremely important, as it will allow air to circulate properly around the plant as well as allow sunlight to reach the leaves near the base of the plant.
 The correct tomato plant spacing will also depend on factors such as variety, size, and the types of supports used.